jonrau1/AWS-Libra-Blockchain/README.md

 10. To connect to the Testnet, change directories `cd libra` and run `./scripts/cli/start_cli_testnet.sh` which will take a few minutes, you should see `libra%` when done to denote you are within the Libra CLI
 ![IDE Step 10](/../screenshots/screens/Step10.JPG?raw=true "IDE Step 10")

-## Basic Transactions on Libra Blockchain
+## Basic Transactions on Libra Blockchain - Public Testnet
 11. Create your 1st Account `account create`, you can create an additional account by repeating the command
 ![IDE Step 11](/../screenshots/screens/Step11.JPG?raw=true "IDE Step 11")